SEND INFORMATION REPORT

 Discussions with the class teacher

-Parents are encouraged to comment on their child's IEP with possible suggestions that could be incorporated
+Parents evenings or Support plan review meetings, parents are encouraged to comment on their child's Support Plans with possible suggestions that could be incorporated

 Joining the PTFA

-How will you prepare and support my child to join the school, transfer to a new school setting or to the next stage of education?
+How will you prepare and support my child to join the school, transfer to a new school setting or to the next stage of education and life?

 Many strategies are in place to enable the pupil's transition to be as smooth as possible.
 These include: